laurent-cheret/ARC/README.md

 ```

 ## Flask backend

 To run the Flask server :

 - make sure you have `\app\api\env\intuition_models\deep_arc_autoencoder_256.pth` file
 - make sure you have the [ARC dataset file](https://github.com/fchollet/ARC/archive/master.zip), and place it here: `\app\api\env\ARC-AGI-master.zip`
+- (optional) if deploying to a production environment, update session key in `config.py` file

 Activate Python virtualenv at the root of project :